xor-max/GANG-Nuker/README.md

 then type the pip installations that it tells you to...

-if it keeps crashing here is the solution: you missed a step or didn't do it correcly, make sure to follow all the pip installations to ensure GANG Multi Tool works!
+if it keeps crashing here is the solution: you missed a step or didn't do it correcly, make sure to follow all the pip installations to ensure GANG-Nuker WORKS!!

 if this command didnt work: ' pip install -r requirements.txt ' then make sure to do all the pip installations separately!